 - Last Updated: Thursday, 07 January 2016 17:39

-by Gabrielle J. White, Attorney at Law and member, FOG Board of Directors
+by Gabrielle J. White, Attorney at Law

 If you or your family has land or another asset that cannot be sold without incurring significant tax penalties, you should consider a Charitable Lead Trust or Charitable Remainder Trust.
 These kinds of estate planning tools allow the family to donate the property to the Charitable Trust, take an income tax deduction in the year the donation was made, and the Trustee can sell the property without the unfavorable capital gains tax.
 The family retains a right to payment of a percentage for the life of the Donor and the Friends of the Garden receive the benefit at the death of the Donor(s).
 While somewhat more complicated, in the right situation this can be an enormous help to both a family and to the charitable group.

 Just like the actual gardens that Friends of the Garden creates and tends for the community, you can plant the gift of sustaining funds to ensure that this public garden has the support it needs to continue to grow and thrive.

 Make checks payable and mail to Friends of the Garden, P.O.Box 8566, Springfield, MO, 65801 or use our street address, 2400 S. Scenic Ave., Springfield, MO, 65810

 If you are considering any tax or estate planning strategies discussed here you should consult with a tax and/or legal professional prior to making any gifts or changes to your estate plan.